chunkangwong/arcgis-featureTable-bulk-edit/README.md

 # ArcGIS FeatureTable Bulk Edit Feature

-Sample code to demonstrate bulk editing feature on ArcGIS JS API FeatureTable widget.
+Sample code to demonstrate the implementation of bulk editing feature on ArcGIS JS API FeatureTable widget.

 ## Installation
 1. Clone this repository to your local machine.